Our Covid-19 vaccination centre

 The King George Hospital vaccination centre is accessible for anyone who meets the eligibility criteria and can be booked via the national booking system.

 If you fall into any of the current vaccination priority groups, there are options available at your GP or in the community to have your jab.
-Find out more on the East London Health & Care Partnership website, where you can also read more about the Covid-19 vaccination programme currently underway in north east London.
+Find out more on the East London Health & Care Partnership website, where you can also read more about the Covid-19 vaccination programme in north east London.

 If you had your first jab elsewhere, please contact your GP (or the relevant provider) in the first instance if you are having any issues regarding your second dose.

 Accessing our site

 Our vaccination centre is clearly signposted and has a one-way system with an external entrance and exit.
 You do not need to enter our hospital when attending your appointment.

 Watch our vaccination site walkthrough